 Robin Wright-Pierce, Diversity Coach and Senior Social Equity Specialist at Design Impact

-Here's a way to address it and set a good example for your team.
+Here's a way to address the issue and set a good example for your team.

-Take a second to raise a flag in private and confirm that you understood the comment correctly.
+When you notice something inappropriate, take a moment to raise a flag in private and confirm that you understood the comment correctly.

-Once you’ve clarified the intention, focus on the impact of the comment and why it’s problematic.
+They probably didn't even realize what they said, and they might need some context to understand why you're bringing it up.
+Once you’ve clarified their intention, focus on the impact of the comment and why it’s problematic:

-Help the other person understand what a better alternative would be:
+Help the other person understand what a better word choice would be:

-After explaining why what they did was wrong, follow up with reassurance to help them do better in the future.
+After explaining the issue, the impact, and an alternative, follow up with reassurance to help them do better in the future.

-More inclusive: They/Them Less inclusive: He/him (when describing a typical person)
+More inclusive: They/them Instead of: He/him (when describing a typical person)

-More inclusive: Women Less inclusive: Girls (when referring to adults)
+More inclusive: Women Instead of: Girls (when referring to adults)

-More inclusive: Typical Less inclusive: Normal (Can stigmatize people who are different and imply they are abnormal.)
+More inclusive: Typical Instead of: Normal (Can stigmatize people who are different and imply they are abnormal.)

-More inclusive: Marginalized or underrepresented groups Less inclusive: Minorities (Not all marginalized groups are minorities)
+More inclusive: Marginalized or underrepresented groups Instead of: Minorities (Not all marginalized groups are minorities)

 Bringing attention to someone's comment may cause a defensive reaction at first.
 Expect it, but stay focused on the actions, the impact, and a better alternative.